-Tanner shook his head, “That’s not how it was.
-You were younger and I had to be responsible.”
+Tanner shook his head.
+“That’s not how it was.
+You were younger, and I had to be responsible.”

 “Ha!
 Responsible?
 You were never around when things got tough.
 I had to pick up the pieces after Dad died.”

-“You’re all Mom ever talked about.
-When will Tanner show up?
-What has Tanner sent?
+“You’re all Mom ever talked about,” Phil said as he looked around the room.
+“What has Tanner done?
+Where has Tanner been?
 I hated hearing your name.”

-Philip gazed to the side, “no, it’s… He was the father.
+Philip gazed to the side.
+“No, it’s… He was the father.
 It was his job.”

-Philip looked around at the trinkets, “that picture of you standing by the Yangtze River, I hate it.”
+Philip looked around at the trinkets.
+“That picture of you standing by the Yangtze River, I hate it.”